 Join Anti-Fracking Lyme Regis

 Over 100 people joined Frack Free Lyme Regis on 31 January to show the strength of feeling against fracking and to support the demonstrations being held nationwide on that day.
 After processing along the sea front, everyone gathered at The Pilot Boat to listen to a number of speakers and collect lots of information.
-You can read more about Frack Free Lyme Regis and general information by visiting their web site – www.knitfortheplant.com.
+You can read more about Frack Free Lyme Regis and general information by visiting the Facebook page.
 To learn about future plans and meetings, please contact Tracey and Simon West on 07817 156391.
-They also have a Facebook page.
 All offers of help and support are very welcome.

 Eco Open Homes in Lyme Regis and Uplyme

-This was part of Open Eco Homes weekend, including Bridport and surrounding areas, when twenty homes were open – some off grid, some new builds, one straw bale extension, a few retrofits, and a lot of enthusiasm among the hosts.
+This popular event took place on 11th September.
+Two local homes were open.
+This was part of Open Eco Homes weekend, including Bridport and surrounding areas, featuring a variety homes were open – some off grid, some new builds, one straw bale extension, a few retrofits, and a lot of enthusiasm among the hosts.
 Low carbon lifestyles are as important as the buildings.

 This event was a collaboration between Turn Lyme Green, Transition Town Bridport, Communities Living Sustainably in Dorset, and Dorset Architectural Heritage Week.